-For airblast operators with PTO-driven sprayers and positive-displacement pumps, this has a lot of potential.
-Gearing up and throttling down (GUTD) can reduce the PTO speed from 540 rpm to somewhere between 350-375 rpms, which not only saves fuel but more importantly slows the fan speed.
-This is an excellent option when the fan is overblowing the target, even in low gear.
-Ground speed remains the same and so does operating pressure, so there is no need to re-nozzle or recalibrate.
+For airblast operators with PTO-driven sprayers and positive-displacement pumps, this has potential for reducing air energy.
+Gearing up and throttling down (GUTD) sees the operator reducing the PTO speed from 540 rpm to somewhere between 350-375 rpms, which not only saves fuel but more importantly slows the fan speed.
+This may be an option when air energy from the sprayer, even at higher travel speeds and a low fan gear, still overblows the target canopy.

-When we first experimented with GUTD back in 2013 we noticed how much quieter the sprayer was – the noise level dropped considerably.
-One grower shifted to GUTD settings in the middle of a dormant oil application in pears and noticed the trees immediately began to drip with excessive coverage.
-These are positive results.
-However, in one instance the operator was already applying a low spray volume per hectare using air induction nozzles and the lowest fan gear.
+However, in one instance, the operator was already applying a low spray volume per hectare using air induction nozzles and their lowest fan gear.
 By further slowing fan speed using GUTD, coverage at the top of his cherry trees was compromised.

-In short, GUTD works beautifully when it’s used correctly.
-If you want to try it, used water-sensitive paper to establish a base-line with your current practice, and then confirm the coverage after you change your sprayer settings.
-Be prepared to see great results.
+In short, GUTD can work under the right circumstances.
+If you want to try it, use water-sensitive paper to establish a base-line with your current practice, and then evaluate coverage after you change your sprayer settings.